maggie-collier/Learning_Coding/Learning_Languages.md

 - **Lean** basic principles—optimize the whole, eliminate waste, build quality in, create knowledge, defer commitment, deliver fast, and respect people
 - **Product backlog** is a prioritized list of work for the development team that is derived from the roadmap and its requirements
 - **Stories** informal, short descriptions of a small piece of desired functionality, or smallest unit of work

+## Concepts
+### Loops:
+**For Loop** execute code for a known number of times
+- do this x times
+**While Loop** execute code until a certain condition is no longer true
+- do this as long as x = y
+**For Each Loop** used to "traverse" items in a collection (ie array)
+- do this to everything in this set
+**Do While Loop** used to execute code at least 1 time, then either do it again or not, based on a boolean condition
+- used for iteration, possibly wanting to repeat an action if warranted
+- "question" or "test expression" or boolean is used to control execution of loop

+`do`

+>`some statements or action`

+>`some statements or action`

+>`some statements or action`

+>`update the flag`

+`while expression is true`

+### Variables:
+**Integer** takes only integers, primitive **Double/Float** can take integers and fractional/decimal values, up to 15 places, primitive
+- double is for C# and other languages
+- float is for python
+**String** takes characters, like letters, numbers, and symbols **Character** takes a singular character (letter, number, space, or symbol)
+- in java and C# 'char' is its own keyword for this **Boolean** has only true or false values, used in tandem with other control statements **Array** group of variables of the same data type, stored under the same name, but with different index values, or positions, in a fixed length data structure
+- in Java, *cannot* change the length once created, but can store primitives (int, float, double) and 'objects'
+- can use for loop or for each loop to iterate through array
+- has length variable which returns length of array
+- can be multi-dimensional
+- static
+**ArrayList** single dimensional, slower, variable length data structure, that allows objects to be easily added or removed with dynamic resizing
+- in Java, *can change* the length, but can only store 'objects'
+- as elements are added, its capacity automatically grows
+- can use iterator or for each loop to iterate through arraylist
+- length provided by `size()` method
+- insert elements into arraylist object using `add()` method **Static** variable allocated for the entire run of the program, declared within a given class, but outside the objects in the class, type of variable
+**Dynamic** computes its own value by executing statements, then assigns itself the result of the operation, address is determined by running the program